 Any stored bearing can be damaged by condensation caused by temperature variations.
-Therefore, nyb fan bearings are filled with grease at the factory to exclude air and moisture.
+Therefore, nyb Air Kit bearings are filled with grease at the factory to exclude air and moisture.
 Such protection is adequate for shipment and subsequent immediate installation.
+Bearings should not be stored outside.

-For long term or outdoor storage, mounted bearings should be regreased and wrapped with plastic for protection.
-Rotate the fan wheel by hand at least every two weeks to redistribute grease on internal bearing parts.
+For long term storage, bearings should be regreased and wrapped with plastic for protection.
+Rotate the bearing collar by hand at least every two weeks to redistribute grease on internal bearing parts.
 Each month the bearings should be purged with new grease to remove condensation, since even a filled bearing can accumulate moisture.
 Use caution when purging, as excessive pressure can damage the seals.
-Rotate the shaft while slowly adding grease.
+Rotate the bearing collar while slowly adding grease.